machine mastery

 Dark roast coffee beans showing oily, dark brown surface on a neutral background

 Dark roasts are porous and extract quickly.
-High temperatures can push them into bitter, ashy territory.
-Try -2°F first.
+High temps push them into bitter, ashy territory.
+I use -2°F for most dark Italian roasts.

 Signs you need lower temp: